frc-862/installers-old/README.md

 ```

 ## Debian-based (Ubuntu, Pop_OS!, etc.)
-For Debian-based operating systems, we want to use the `862Installer-debian.sh` script.
+For Debian-based operating systems, use the `862Installer-debian.sh` script.

-We need to first make the script executable by running `chmod +x 862Installer-debian.sh`.
+First, make the script executable by running `chmod +x 862Installer-debian.sh`.
-Then we can run the script by running `./862Installer-debian.sh`
+Then, run the script by running `./862Installer-debian.sh`

 ```bash
 chmod +x 862Installer-debian.sh